 1.6 The rising trend of the Authorised Limit reflects that of the CFR and subsequently the Operational Boundary.
-The level set is at a 5% margin above the Operational Boundary, providing additional headroom for further short-term borrowing should it be required for cashflow purposes, before the legal limit is reached.
+The level set is at a 10% margin above the Operational Boundary, providing additional headroom for further short-term borrowing should it be required for cashflow purposes and changes to short term estimates, before the legal limit is reached.